ProjectPete/AzureCustomSpeech/README.md

+# Azure Cognitive Services - Speech Services

-# Azure: Video/Audio Transcription, Custom Speech, Subtitling (captioning)
+## Video/Audio Transcription, Custom Speech, Subtitling (captioning)

 This project demonstrates how to transcribe audio from your media.
 With this tool, you can then tidy up the transcribed text into bite-sized chunks and feed back into Azure Custom Voice service.
 In a few simple steps you can recreate the voice and make the original speaker say anything you want!